Adding “Check for update” feature to your C# application

 P.S.
 I wrote two more tutorials regarding this topic:

-The both show how to implement ‘check for updates’ in a more mature way.
+They both show how to implement ‘check for updates’ in a more mature way.
+You can also download the sample project